-Whether you make or purchase your composting system, it is a great way to reduce your household waste, re-mediate some contamination, and generate soils.
-A guide to composting can be found below, or, click here for more information.
+Compost Whether you make or purchase your composting system, it is a great way to reduce your household waste, re-mediate some contamination, and generate soils.
+A guide to composting can be found below, or, click here for a composting challenge guide!

 Cut out Plastic!